Ready for anything

 You'll be required to complete a number of health checks throughout the application process.
 Upon applying, you will be required to fill in an initial health check questionnaire (IHC).
 Your timely completion of this will better help us to assist you.

 Should your application be successful and you are offered a position on an intake, a full medical will be conducted with an approved doctor (a list will be provided from your Candidate Engagement Facilitator (CEF)).
 This medical information will be reviewed by a Defence Force doctor to ensure that you meet the military health standard before you can enlist.

 Your medical history is confidential and won't be divulged to anyone who is not authorised to hold the information.

 In some cases your preferred role may not be available to you due to the particular health requirements of the trade.
 In that case, your CEF may discuss other more suitable options with you.

 Please also contact your CEF if you're planning on having surgery before or during the application process, as there may be a stand down period before your application can be continued.

-Please check with your caregiver or your GP if you have records of receiving these as part of your childhood immunisation program.
-If you have not been immunised for Hepatitis B, it's best to start this process early, as it can take up to 6 months to receive the required 3 doses and may cause you to miss out on selection for the next intake.
+Please check with your caregiver or GP to see if you have received any of these as part of your childhood immunisation program.
+If you have not, it's best to start this process early as it can take up to 6 months to receive the required doses (particularly Hep B), and may cause you to miss out on selection for the next intake.